Top musicians of tomorrow

 Orchestra Master

-The Orchestra Master's is a collaboration between the Royal Conservatory of Music and Residentie Orkest that has existed since 2010.
+The Orchestra Master's is a collaboration between the Royal Conservatoire The Hague and the Residentie Orkest that has existed since 2010.
 This unique master's specialization is entirely devoted to gaining practical experience.
 The Residentie Orkest offers an average of ten internships per season.
 After a successful trial performance, students receive an internship contract to perform orchestral productions.
 They are all assisted by a mentor from within the orchestra.

 Conductors and opera

 The training of future singers and conductors is also close to the heart of Residentie Orkest .
-In this we cooperate with the Royal Conservatory of Music The Hague and the Conservatory of Amsterdam.
+In this we cooperate with the Royal Conservatoire The Hague and the Conservatory of Amsterdam.

 The singing talents of the Dutch National Opera Academy (DNOA) receive musical support during their performances.
 And the future conductors of the National Master Orchestra Conducting receive master classes and get to walk with our chief conductor.